 Comprehensive Overview

 In electromagnetism, energy is stored in electric and magnetic fields, and the law of conservation of energy dictates how this energy is exchanged between fields and charged particles.
-For example, an accelerating electron emits electromagnetic radiation, carrying away energy from the electron.
+Take this: an accelerating electron emits electromagnetic radiation, carrying away energy from the electron.
 In quantum mechanics, the concept of energy conservation is closely tied to the time-independent Schrödinger equation, which describes the evolution of quantum systems.
 While quantum mechanics introduces probabilistic elements, the total energy of an isolated quantum system remains constant over time.

 Trends and Latest Developments